onewithnow/onewithnow.github.io/_posts/2009-10-04-lazy-beginning.md

 ---
 layout: post
 title: Lazy Beginnings
-cover: begin.jpg
 categories: general
 ---

-> "I'm lazy.
+> “I’m lazy.
 But it's the lazy people who invented the wheel and the bicycle because they didn't like walking or carrying things." \- Lech Walesa

 Today I am very lazy in a good way.
 We had friends over last night and spent hours talking, laughing, eating and drinking.
 Today is alone, recharging time.